 Optimum Small-Mid Cap Growth Fund seeks long-term growth of capital.

 Under normal circumstances, the Fund invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in securities of small- and mid-market capitalization companies (80% policy).
 This policy may be changed only upon 60 days' prior notice to shareholders.
 For purposes of this Fund, small-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell 2000® Growth Index, and mid-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell Midcap® Growth Index.
-As of June 30, 2014, the Russell 2000 Growth Index had a market capitalization range between $49.2 million and $4.5 billion, and the Russell Midcap Growth Index had a market capitalization range between $1.6 billion and $29.8 billion.
+As of June 30, 2015, the Russell 2000 Growth Index had a market capitalization range between $64.4 million and $4.7 billion, and the Russell Midcap Growth Index had a market capitalization range between $1.8 billion and $28.1 billion.
 The market capitalization range for these Indices will change on a periodic basis.
 A company's market capitalization is based on its current market capitalization or its market capitalization at the time of the Fund's investment.
-Companies whose market capitalization no longer meets the respective definition above after purchase continue to be considered either small- or mid-capitalization companies, as applicable, for purposes of this 80% policy.
+Companies whose market capitalization no longer meets the respective definition above after purchase continue to be considered either small- or mid-market-capitalization companies, as applicable, for purposes of this 80% policy.